visheshgupta08071992/ImportantLessonsInAutomation/README.md

 EOD, you are loosing the importance of testing.
 If your automation test is not finding the bugs, it's just a piece of garbage code then.

+### Lesson 11

+You have to think like a #tester
+And act like a #developer
+to become a #rockstar test engineer.

+This is a very rare skillset and if you work towards this then you can end up being an extremely valuable asset for any company.

+There are lot of people who have brilliant testing mind but poor development skills and at the same time we have so many good developers without having a proper testing mindset.

+The future of testing is in the hands of people who have solid engineering skiils with rich testing domain experience.